opendatahub-io-contrib/ai-on-openshift/docs/odh-rhoai/connect-vscode-to-rhoai-wb.md

 # Connect to RHOAI Workbench Kernel from local VS Code

-In this article, we will demonstrate how to connect to a workbench running on RHOAI from local VS Code.
 Some customers have expressed their desire to work directly on their local IDE and execute the Jupyter notebook(s) using the kernel on remote workbench running on RHOAI.
-Most of these IDEs provide connection to a remote Kernel as a standard feature.
+Most IDEs provide connection to a remote Kernel as a standard feature.
 However, this standard feature does not work with RHOAI because of the way authentication to workbench is set up in RHOAI<br/>

-## Why standard feature of most IDEs to connect to remote workbench kernel in RHOAI doesn't work

-The standard feature of most IDEs to connect to remote kernel uses token based authentication.<br/>
+The standard feature of most IDEs to connect to remote kernel uses token based authentication.
 Workbench pods running on RHOAI contain a OAuth proxy container that sits in front of the workbench container and handles the authentication of the user connecting to the workbench.
 This container uses Openshift Authentication mechanism and is not compatible with the standard connection feature of most IDEs.

 ## Workaround: Connect to the remote kernel using Openshift port-forwarding

 <p>Use the following steps to connect your local VS Code to RHOAI Workbench kernel:</p>

 - In your data science project in RHOAI, create a workbench that you would like to use as your remote kernel.
-If you want to use gpu accelerator, use the compatible workbench image e.g. pytorch.<br/>
+If you want to use gpu accelerator, use the compatible workbench image (e.g. pytorch).<br/>

     ![Create workbench](img/workbench.png)

 - Open the workbench and copy the context path from the browser.
-You will need this later when connecting from vs code.<br/>
+You will need this later when connecting from VS Code.<br/>

     ![Workbench context path](img/workbench-context-path.png)